 When you are buying organic it means that you are taking a stand against GMOs, irradiation, sewage sludge, preventative antibiotics, growth hormones, synthetic fertilizers, and pesticides.

 Organic gardening and farming isn’t just a list of do’s and don’ts, it represents a complete mindset.
 The organic grower recognizes that the farm or garden is its own ecosystem.
 Instead of a reactive approach to soil fertility or pests, the organic approach is a proactive system that favors soil life and fertility, beneficial insects and natural predators of pests such as bats.

 But is organic food really healthier?

-A new study published in the British Journal of Nutrition is the latest addition to the debate and it represents the largest meta analysis that has been published on this topic covering 343 individual studies looking into organic food.
-One of the major conclusions found that organic foods can boost a person’s antioxidant intake by up to 40%.
+A new study published in the British Journal of Nutrition is the latest addition to the debate and it represents the largest meta-analysis that has been published on this topic covering 343 individual studies looking into organic food.
+One of the major conclusions found that organic foods can boost a person’s antioxidant intake by up to 40 percent.